 > Communication

-> analytical and critical thinking
+> Analytical and critical thinking

-> time management
+> Time management

-> leadership
+> Leadership

 Studying business can be a practical way to gain the skills you need to start your own business or venture.
-A business degree will help you learn how to write a detailed and viable financial plan, obtain financing for your business, track your profits and losses and gain knowledge of other aspects of business management in order to keep your business profitable.
+A business degree will help you learn how to write a detailed and viable financial plan, obtain financing for your business, track your profits and losses and gain knowledge of other aspects of business management to keep your business profitable.

 Just as important as the knowledge you’ll gain, are the connections you’ll make.
 The careers service at a university or business school can help take your networking to the next level.
-At KBS this includes the opportunity to boost your career prospects through an academic internship, gain access to exclusive networking events and benefit from one-on-one career sessions with our experienced and globally recognised Careers Central advisors.
+At KBS this includes the opportunity to boost your career prospects through an academic internship, gain access to exclusive networking events and benefit from one-on-one career sessions with our experienced and globally recognised Careers Advisors.

 What’s even more valuable for an entrepreneur is the Lifetime of Learning Guarantee that KBS offers.
 It gives our alumni, unlimited, free and lifelong access to all online classes of the course from which you graduated from and lifelong coaching from our Career Central team.
 For example, you can study an elective subject that will help you fill a skill gap you are experiencing as you work towards setting up your new business.